Report Plastic Pollution

 To help you make sustainable choices about where you shop, we’ve audited Australia’s biggest supermarket brands on their plastic reduction efforts.

-All the supermarkets claim to be leading on sustainability – but who is really making the biggest impact?
+All the supermarkets claim to be taking action – but who is really making the biggest impact?

 Key findings

-• Leading supermarkets are not prioritising removal of plastic, over-relying on false solutions such as ‘lightweighting’ – making packaging lighter to claim plastic reductions.
+• Leading supermarkets are not prioritising removal of plastic, instead relying on recycling.

-For more information on the methodology behind the audit, view our audit framework and volunteer survey.
+For more information on the methodology behind the audit, view our audit framework, volunteer fresh produce shopper survey and volunteer supermarket packaging survey.

 You can help keep supermarkets accountable